discolabs/django-shopify-webhook/README.md

 - A number of `WebhookSignal`s that can be listened to and handled by your application.

-This packaged is maintained by [Josef Rousek](https://rousek.name/) from [Digismoothie](https://digismoothie.com/) and yes, we're hiring.
+This packaged is maintained by [Josef Rousek](https://rousek.name/).